 Diving is not a responsible whale shark viewing method.

-More in Where Can I see Whale Sharks?
+More in Best Places to See & Swim with Whale Sharks?
 Coming Soon!

 Whale Shark Fun Facts